 2 Jackets celebrate firsts in win over Panthers

-Defenseman Zach Werenski scored his first career hat trick and goalie Elvis Merzlikins won his first NHL game, leading the host Columbus Blue Jackets to a 4-1 win over the Florida Panthers on Tuesday night.
+Defenseman Zach Werenski scored his first career hat trick, and goalie Elvis Merzlikins earned his first NHL win, leading the host Columbus Blue Jackets to a 4-1 victory over the Florida Panthers on Tuesday night.
 Columbus is 7-0-4 in its past 11 games.

 Werenski has 11 goals, giving him double-figure tallies in all four of his NHL seasons.
-He is just the third defenseman in Columbus history to post a hat trick.
+He is just the third defenseman in Columbus history to post a hat trick, joining Deron Quint (March 2001) and Bryan Berard (January 2006).
 Center Boone Jenner added one goal and one assist to lead the Blue Jackets past Florida's Sergei Bobrovsky, who had been their goalie the past seven years.

-Bobrovsky, who made 24 saves, left Columbus as a free agent and signed a seven-year, $70-million contract with Florida in July.
+Bobrovsky, who made 24 saves, left Columbus as a free agent and signed a seven-year, $70 million contract with Florida in July.
 There were some boos early on Tuesday, but after the Blue Jackets played a video tribute to Bobrovsky during the first TV timeout, he received a standing ovation.
-The win came at a cost for the Jackets as forward Alexandre Texier suffered an upper-body injury.
-The Jackets were already without injured forwards Cam Atkinson, Oliver Bjorkstrand, Josh Anderson, Emil Bemstrom and Brandon Dubinsky.
+The win came at a cost for the Blue Jackets as forward Alexandre Texier sustained an upper-body injury.
+Columbus already was without injured forwards Cam Atkinson, Oliver Bjorkstrand, Josh Anderson, Emil Bemstrom and Brandon Dubinsky.

 Columbus opened the scoring with 4:54 expired in the first period.
 Alexander Wennberg got the puck to Werenski, who hammered a slap shot past Bobrovsky's glove.
 Florida, using a fourth line comprised of Sceviour, Dominic Toninato and defenseman-turned-forward Mark Pysyk, tied the score 1-1 with that unit on the ice, 3:39 into the second.
 Defenseman Anton Stralman's shot from the point was tipped in by Sceviour.